nestauk/ds-cookiecutter/docs/docs/index.md

 Two make commands - `make sync_data_from_s3` and `make sync_data_to_s3` - can be used to sync data to and from the configured s3 bucket (`BUCKET` in `Makefile`)

-#### `data/external`

-This folder should contain data from third-party sources which for some reason is not stored in `data/raw`, with any files living here retrievable online from persistent URL's with scripts to download these contained in `src/data` or as a `make` command with `data/README.md` detailing how to obtain these.

-`data/external` is in `.gitignore` by default.

 #### `data/interim`

 This folder is for intermediate data that has been transformed but is not a fully processed output, perhaps as it is the output of a rough notebook.